-E. Pull the seal flush with the end of the slat.
+e.
+Pull the seal flush with the end of the slat/plank.
 Install the anchor screw (Figure 39).
 Do not tighten the anchor screw too tightly.
-Allow the adhesive to dry before finishing the installation of the slat.
+Allow the adhesive to dry before finishing the installation of the slat/plank.

-F. Apply three additional beads of adhesive.
-The additional beads of adhesive should be 24" long.
-The additional beads should be located at $\frac{1}{4}$ slat length, $\frac{1}{2}$ slat length, and $\frac{3}{4}$ slat length.
+f.
+Apply three additional beads of adhesive.
+The additional beads of adhesive should be 610mm long.
+The additional beads should be located at 1/4 of the slat/plank length, 1/2 of the slat length, and 3/4 of the slat length.
 The additional beads may be applied after the seal is installed (Figure 40).

 The additional adhesive is recommended for saw dust and agricultural applications.
-The additional beads should be used on floor slats #2185, #2188, #2190, and #2203.
+The additional beads should be used on floor slats/planks #2185, #2188, #2190, and #2203.

-Complete steps "c", "d", and "e" on all the slats in the bundle.
-Repeat steps "d" and "e" to the opposite end of all of the floor slats.
+Complete steps "c", "d", and "e" on all the slats/planks in the bundle.
+Repeat steps "d" and "e" to the opposite end of all of the floor slats/planks.